aviralgarg05/agentunit/docs/writing-scenarios.md

 # Writing Scenarios

 This guide covers the building blocks that make up an AgentUnit evaluation suite.
-By the end you will understand how datasets, adapters, and scenarios cooperate, and you will have reusable templates to adapt for your project.
+Read it after the [Quickstart](quickstart.md) and reference the [architecture overview](architecture.md) for context on how scenarios interact with the wider platform.

 ## Core data structures